Clyde Edwards-Helaire Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- Against the Broncos, Edwards-Helaire's 33.3 rushing yards per game over his three career matchups are 1.2 fewer than his over/under in Saturday's game.
+- In his three career matchups against the Broncos, Edwards-Helaire averaged 33.3 rushing yards per game, 7.2 fewer yards than his over/under in Saturday's game.

-- In one of three games against the Broncos Edwards-Helaire has rushed for a touchdown.
-But he did not have multiple TDs in that game.
+- Edwards-Helaire has had a rushing touchdown in one game against the Broncos, but did not have multiple TDs in that game.

-- Edwards-Helaire will go up against a Broncos squad that allows 109.8 rushing yards per game and is the NFL's 13th-ranked rush defense.
+- The Broncos give up 109.8 yards per game on the ground, the NFL's 13th-ranked rush defense.

-- Edwards-Helaire and the Chiefs will face off against the NFL's third-ranked defense in terms of rushing touchdowns conceded (nine).
+- The Broncos have conceded nine rushing touchdowns, third in the NFL.

 Recent Performances